Prathama-sanshi/Gitops-and-Observability/README.md

         * pre-requisite : create a git secret that connect github via ssh.
     * Step: 2.Run Pipeline ArgoCD Gitops Deployment.
         * This will clone the argocd-obs repo
-        * It uncomments out entry of desired application(pipeline inputes) under path ./Application/apps/overlays/dev-cluster/kustomization.yaml.
+        * It uncomments out entry of desired application(pipeline inputs) under path ./Application/apps/overlays/dev-cluster/kustomization.yaml.
-        * When ArgoCD reconciles the Kustomization, it processes the referenced Application resources and deploys the application to the Kubernetes cluster.
+        * When ArgoCD synchronizes the Application resource, it renders the Kustomize manifests and applies the desired state to the cluster.
         * The application is then automatically deployed and managed by ArgoCD.
     * Step: 3.Run Pipeline ArgoCD Gitops Undeployment
         * This will clone the argocd-obs repo
         * And comments out entry of desired application under path ./Application/apps/overlays/dev-cluster/kustomization.yaml.
-        * When argocd kustomization renders the charts, it picks the changes and applies it to cluster (deletes if not present)
+        * When ArgoCD synchronizes the Application resource, it renders the Kustomize manifests and applies the updated desired state to the cluster.
-        * During the next reconciliation cycle, argocd detects the change and updates the cluster state accordingly.
+        * During the next synchronization cycle, argocd detects the change and updates the cluster state accordingly.
         * Resources that are no longer referenced are removed from the cluster.
         * The application is successfully undeployed by argocd.
     * Step: 4.Run Pipeline Argocd Uninstall - cleanup